-Centuries of mis-education about Black people have not only failed Black students — they have failed every student who inherited a distorted view of human history.
-Ashaware corrects that, for every student in the classroom.
-400,000+ curriculum-indexed lesson plans across 11 subjects, pre-built across 8 reading levels from Kindergarten through Higher Education, and aligned to curriculum standards in Illinois, California, New York, Ontario, Georgia, Ohio, Nevada, Pennsylvania, Nova Scotia, and beyond.
+Centuries of colonial-era mis-education have failed African students and the diaspora alike — and every student worldwide who inherited a distorted view of human history.
+Ashaware corrects that, spanning the full timeline from ancient civilization to the present day.
+400,000+ curriculum-indexed lesson plans across 11 subjects, pre-built across 8 reading levels from Kindergarten through Higher Education.

-Used in paying schools, universities, homes, libraries, community organizations, and non-profits across North America, the Caribbean, Africa, and the global diaspora.
-Approved vendor on the Choice Partners National Purchasing Cooperative — no competitive bid required for eligible US institutions.
+Used in paying schools, universities, homes, libraries, community organizations, and non-profits across Africa, the United States, Canada, the Caribbean, and the global diaspora.
+Ministry-ready licensing available for national and regional rollout.
+Approved vendor on the Choice Partners National Purchasing Cooperative for US institutions.

-Ashaware is built to fix that — grounded in Culturally Relevant Pedagogy (Ladson-Billings), Culturally Responsive Teaching (Geneva Gay), and the research-backed principle that accurate, inclusive curriculum improves outcomes for every student in the room.
+Ashaware is built to fix that — grounded in Culturally Relevant Pedagogy (Ladson-Billings), Culturally Responsive Teaching (Geneva Gay), and the research-backed principle that accurate, African-rooted curriculum improves outcomes for every student in the room.
 No additional professional development required.
 Classroom-ready from day one.

 CONTACT US